 Ovary : Small Cell Carcinoma, Hypercalcemic type

 This variant of primary small cell carcinoma of the ovary is more common than the pulmonary type.
-It is a high-grade tumor, usually bilateral, and affects young females.
+It is a high-grade tumor, often bilateral, and affects young females (average age, 23 years).
 It is associated with hypercalcemia in 60% to 70% of cases.
-The tumor cells are small with scant cytoplasm and arranged in cords, trabeculae, and follicle-like structures.
+The tumor cells are small with scant cytoplasm and arranged in closely-packed cords, trabeculae, and follicle-like structures.
 Larger pleomorphic cells may also be present in some cases.